Embracing Free Software

 Libre Software or “Free Software” licenses grant users permission to use, study, modify, and share software.
 The GNU General Public License reflects these principles by ensuring that derivative works remain open and equally accessible.

-Today, Railgun Labs is announcing a significant shift in our licensing strategy: we are moving toward Free Software licenses for our software libraries.
-Prior to today, we experimented with Free Software licenses, but had not fully committed.
+Today, I’m announcing a significant shift in my licensing strategy: I’m moving toward Free Software licenses for my software libraries.
+Prior to today, I experimented with Free Software licenses, but had not fully committed.

 Free Software is about more than just code.
 It promotes transparency and user freedom.
-By offering our software under a Free Software license, we empower individuals and organizations to use our tools without restriction.
-At the same time, our commercial license provides the legal and operational flexibility that many businesses require to integrate our software into their proprietary systems.
+By offering my software under a Free Software license, I hope to empower individuals and organizations to use my software without restriction.
+At the same time, my commercial licenses provide the legal and operational flexibility that many businesses require to integrate the software into their proprietary systems.

 What Is Dual-Licensing?

-Dual-licensing means that our software libraries will be available under two distinct licenses:
+Dual-licensing means that my software libraries will be available under two distinct licenses:

 - Free Software License (GPL): Ideal for individual developers, researchers, and non-profits who want the freedom to use, study, and share our software.